-About PhotoStudio
+About ArcSoft PhotoStudio

-PhotoStudio is a powerful, easy-to-use, digital image editing program for PCs running Windows 95, 98, Me, 2000 or NT.
+ArcSoft PhotoStudio is a powerful, easy-to-use, digital image editing program for PCs running Windows 98, ME, 2000 and XP.
 It enables full-color images to be acquired, managed, enhanced, retouched, and output for publications, presentations, and the Internet.
 Regardless of your skill level or experience in digital image editing, you'll find PhotoStudio to be an extremely helpful tool that offers many precise ways to manipulate and refine images.

-Highlights of PhotoStudio
+Highlights of ArcSoft PhotoStudio